francesco-carotenuto/22-4006-CommsBio_DATA/README.md

 # The script PerMANOVA_OLS_GLM.R #
-This script executes the analyses to test the differences between the considered future climatic projections provided by the CMIP6 Project and related shared socio-economic pathways (SSPs) in terms measured landscape metrics for the habitat of Canis simensis, and the analyses to test the relationships between Canis simensis Habitat Suitability Index classes (HSI classes) and the landscape metrics and their temporal evolution.
+This script executes the analyses to test the differences between the considered future climatic projections provided by the CMIP6 Project and related shared socio-economic pathways (SSPs) in terms of measured landscape metrics for the habitat of Canis simensis, and the analyses to test the relationships between Canis simensis Habitat Suitability Index classes (HSI classes) and the landscape metrics and their temporal evolution.
 The future scenarios rely on hypotheses about different strategies mitigating or not mitigating at all the current